-Rock cress prefers full sun but will tolerate some shade, especially in warmer climates.
-Space rock cress plants 15 to 18 inches apart and they will fill in quickly forming a mat in any open space.
+Rock cress prefers full sun, but will tolerate some shade, especially in warmer climates.
+Space rock cress plants 15 to 18 inches (38 to 45.5 cm.) apart and they will fill in quickly forming a mat in any open space.

 Care of Rock Cress Plants